jacklaurencegaray/job-checkout/README.md

 To login as an administrator, use the same login system AND use 'admin' as the username.
 The app will redirect you to the admin dashboard.

+*To add new ad types and promos, please refer to the /data directory and add new objects in there.
+Wrong object format will break the app.
+I didn't extensively focus on this as I believe this is merely back-end specific.*

 ## Design Choices

 UI is heavily inspired by the AirBnb's design principles. <br />